Skip to main content

-Bottom Line: Colorado does not have a simple state-run program that sends a check to any adult child or spouse who helps an older relative at home.
-In Colorado, the real paid family caregiver path is usually through Health First Colorado’s Community First Choice program, often using Consumer-Directed Attendant Support Services (CDASS) or In-Home Support Services (IHSS), and many seniors reach that help through the Elderly, Blind and Disabled (EBD) waiver.
+Bottom line: Colorado does not have a simple state program that sends a check to any adult child, spouse, or relative who helps an older person at home.
+The main paid family caregiver path is usually through Health First Colorado and Community First Choice, often using CDASS or IHSS.
+Many older adults reach that help through the EBD waiver.

 Emergency help now